MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-mirror-and-query.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 Every operation authenticates with the identity from your `az login` session, which is the recommended approach for new accounts.

-> [!WARNING]
-> Use a dedicated lab account.
+> &#9888; Use a dedicated lab account.
 Continuous backup can't be disabled after enablement.
 Setup doesn't migrate backup mode or remove network restrictions from existing accounts.
 Never point this exercise at a shared training or production account.
 If your environment requires private networking, stop and resolve that setup separately before continuing.

 1. Set a variable for the account name so the Azure CLI commands in this exercise can use it.